Frequently Asked Questions

 If you have construction skills, please let us know as we try to assign tasks according to skill level.
 But if you don’t have any construction experience that’s OK!
 What you don’t know, we can teach you.
 We’ll make sure you feel comfortable with the task assigned.
 Construction professionals who would like to donate their services can coordinate directly with the Construction Director.

 Volunteers need to be at least 18 years old to participate in all construction activities.
 16 and 17 year olds can perform limited, safe construction activities.
 14 and 15 year olds can help with non-construction activities, such as cleaning, organizing and landscaping, as long as they are removed from any areas where construction is taking place.
 Younger children can work with their families to provide lunches, drinks or snacks for volunteers or can help with other projects off site.

 - Full-day shifts begin at 8:30am and end around 4pm.
 You’ll break for lunch around noon.
 If you need to leave early before the group is finished, no problem – we just ask that you check out with your construction crew leader.

-- Half-day shifts begin at 8:30am and end at 12:00pm.
+- Half-day shifts begin at 8:30am and end around 12:00pm.
 This is a great option for business groups who can’t take the whole day off or who want to do a team building day.
 Many groups choose to volunteer in the morning, go out for lunch and then enjoy a recreational activity in the afternoon, such as golfing or hiking.